- Chart

 Disclaimers:

-This analysis is based on publicly available information and may not be exhaustive.
-Past performance is not indicative of future results.
-Investing in emerging markets involves significant risks.
+This information is for informational purposes only and does not constitute investment advice.
+Performance data is historical and not indicative of future results.
 Investors should conduct their own due diligence and consult with a financial advisor before making investment decisions.
+Market share data is an estimation based on available information and may not be exhaustive.

 AI Summarization is directionally correct and might not be accurate.